tani/deno-template/README.md

-# Fuki - ejs in sandbox
+# Deno Template - ejs in sandbox

 This is a tiny template library for Node/ Deno projects.
 Most of ejs flavored template engine depend on `eval` or `Function`.